How to prioritize the use of BITS by Office 2016 clients for downloading updates

 Copy the URL (https://servername/directory1/directory2) to access the Office BITS.

-Set up a Group Policy to use the URL as cited above (https://servername/directory1/directory2) as the update path.
+Set up a policy in Group Policy to use the URL from step 5 (https://servername/directory1/directory2) as the update path.

 Still need help?
 Go to Microsoft Community.